- Best Zwift workout to improve FTP

 But all that’s not even to mention the huge bank of training sessions sitting there on one of the best indoor training apps for cycling, it’s a really great resource and one that you should definitely be tapping into – but just where to start?

 If you really are just setting out on your Zwift journey and still need an indoor trainer we have guides to the best cheap smart trainers alongside the best smart turbo trainers that includes trainers at a host of different price points.

-We’ve had Andy Turner, founder and head coach of ATP Performance – and resident training expert here at Cycling Weekly comb through the sessions and pick out nine of the best.
+We’ve had Andy Turner, head coach of ATP Performance – and resident training expert here at Cycling Weekly comb through the sessions and pick out nine of the best.

 With each, Turner digs into the details of exactly what the physiological benefits of the sessions are, breaking down what elements are targets and what gains you can expect.
 As an extra bonus, he’s given the same analysis to three of Zwift’s multi-week cycling training plans.

 If all of this is putting the cart before the horse a bit, and you’re after more details on how to get set up riding Zwift, or the cheapest possible Zwift set-ups we’ve got a multitude of pages to help you out.